evilC/AutoHotInterception/README.md

 Subscription Mode overrides Context Mode - that is, if a key on a keyboard has been subscribed to with Subscription Mode, then Context Mode will not fire for that key on that keyboard.
 SubscribeKey overrides SubscribeKeyboard - that is, if you have subscribed to all keys and a specific key on the same keyboard, then if you press the specific key, it's callback will fire and the callback for SubscribeKeyboard will not.
 Each Subscribe endpoint also has a corresponding Unsubscribe endpoint, which removes the subscription and any block associated with it.
+Both keyboard and mouse subscription functions have an optional `concurrent` parameter.
+This controls whether callbacks are fired sequentially or not.
+False (Default) means that a new callback will not be fired until the last one has completed.
+This is especially useful for subscriptions involving mouse movement.
+True means that a new thread will be used for each callback.
+If your callback has a long-running loop in it, this could mean that a callback could interrupt the previous callback, resulting in a steady buildup of callbacks (Read memory leak).
+Use at own risk!

 #### Subscribing to Keyboard keys
 ##### Subscribe to a specific key on a specific keyboard